Exclusive: Erdogan denies dictator charges

 "I am a mortal really, I could die at any time," he told Becky Anderson inside Ankara's presidential palace Tuesday, in his first interview since the vote.

+Turkish voters on Sunday passed an 18-article constitutional reform package that will transform the country's parliamentary system into a powerful executive presidency.
+The plan, put forward by the ruling Justice and Development Party (AKP), gives Erdogan sweeping and largely unchecked powers.

-Erdogan rejected accusations that the new powers were aimed at personal gain rather than improving Turkey's political system.
+Erdogan rejected accusations that he supported the new powers out of a desire to empower himself rather than improve Turkey's political system.
 "The system represents a change, a transformation in the democratic history of Turkey," he said.

+Under the revised constitution, Erdogan will be able to abolish the post of Prime Minister and assume broad new powers to rule by decree.
+The new arrangements give him the power to appoint a cabinet and some senior judges.
+The power of Parliament to scrutinize legislation is curbed.

-Erdogan denied claims that the referendum was a step towards dictatorship.
+Erdogan denied claims that the reforms were a step towards dictatorship.
 "Where dictatorships exist, you don't have to have a presidential system," he said.

 "Here we have a ballot box... the democracy gets its power from the people.
 It's what we call national will."